Ready to say goodbye to student loan debt for good? Learn More

 Retirement Accounts

-Under the federal nonbankruptcy exemption law, retirement accounts can be exempt up to their full value.
+Under the federal non-bankruptcy exemption law, retirement accounts can be exempt up to their full value.
 This includes the following:

 • Tax-exempt retirement accounts

-• 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, IRAS, Roth IRAs, ERISA-IRAs, and qualified benefits
+• 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, IRAs, Roth IRAs, ERISA-IRAs, and qualified benefits

-• Pensions: Nonprofit corporations' employees, public employees, other pensions, and IRA payments needed for support
+• Pensions: nonprofit corporations' employees, public employees, other pensions, and IRA payments needed for support

 • Retirement and disability benefits for judges

-• Retirement, pension, annuity benefits for teachers
+• Retirement, pension, and annuity benefits for teachers

 • Qualified (spendthrift) trusts